Loading Events

 2. Planning for development – Plans need to be realistic and achievable.
 Delegates will be provided with tools for establishing development priorities and ways to build realistic plans for change

 3. Achieving indexation – For many editors, achieving indexation in reputable indexes is a primary goal.
 However this is not easy, and good planning is required if applications for indexing are to be successful.
-Delegates will learn the basic steps they need to take in order to improve their chances of becoming indexed.
+Delegates learn the basic steps they need to take in order to improve their chances of becoming indexed.

 Speaker